Ficool

 Chapter 4 - A Very Bad Night

-Ash rode off to grab some food after cleaning the bike.
+Ash had ridden off to grab some food after cleaning the bike.
 He had no groceries at home other than a half-pack of Gatorade and chili bean cans.
 He still had a budget for a small takeout order for the night until he found an after-school job.

-Ash saw the girl coming his way; she had long black hair with purple highlights, black eyeshadow and lipstick with a lip ring, and green eyes.
+Ash waited for a few minutes till he saw the girl coming his way; she had long black hair with purple highlights, black eyeshadow and lipstick, a nose stud piercing, a lip ring, tattoos, and green eyes.
 The server was Lita, his only friend since childhood.

-Ash waved.
+Ash waved back.
 Lita was more than excited to see him.
-She wouldn't admit it, but she did want to be in a relationship with him; she was too self-conscious to make a move.
+She wouldn't admit it out loud, but she did want to be in a relationship with him; she was too self-conscious to make a move.

-"Surprised to see you're here this late, did you run out of food?"
+"Surprised to see you're here this late.
+Did you run out of food?"
+She asked, concerned.

 "Unfortunately, and I don't want to spend my inheritance on it.
 It's just for bills and rent right now."

 Lita felt bad.
 Ash was pitiful in his situation.
-She wanted to help, but her family wasn't better off either.
+She wanted to help, but her finances weren't better off either.

 "If you need food, you can come here more often.
-I can sneak some near-expired meats and bread for you."
+I can sneak some of the meats and bread for you."
+She offered.

 "Not a chance.
 You'll get fired, and I don't want that on my conscience.
 I'll be ok for now.
 Can I get my usual, please?"

 "Sure, one double avocado bacon burger with extra onions, chili fries, and strawberry milkshake.
-And chilled monkey brain desert."
+And chilled monkey brain dessert."

 Ash chuckled at the last one.
 She was referring to the Indiana Jones movie with that joke since that's how they met, watching Temple of Doom at a retro theater when times were calmer.